 You may use Slideshow function on our Video Composer tool.
 Click here to login our system and use.

 Can I adjust the start time and end time of my submitted video?

 Yes, you can.
-Please click here to login our system and use the video editing tool.
+Please click here to login our system and use the Video Composer.

 Any limitation on the file size of my content?